 Of course, I didn’t want every task in the Asana project getting sent over to Trello.
 That would just create clutter for the freelancer, which defeats the whole purpose of this solution.
 I needed a way to selectively sync tasks that were assigned to our freelancer over to Trello.

-Thankfully, Unito allows you to filter the tasks you want to sync.
-You can filter your syncs by a specific list or section, a tag, an assignee, and more.
+Thankfully, Unito allows you to filter the tasks you want to sync by creating rules.
+You can filter tasks by a specific list or section, a tag, an assignee, and more.
 This could be useful in a cross-functional project workflow, for example.
 Imagine a Trello board with a list for each team, with cards being synced to other tools only when they enter the relevant list.

 For this use case, I did something similar with tags.
 It’s pretty simple.
 To assign a task to our freelancer, I just add a “freelancer” tag to it in Asana.
-Then, in Unito, I set up my sync to filter tasks using tag.
+Then, in Unito, I set up a rule to filter tasks using tags.
 As soon as I apply the “freelancer” tag, it gets sent over to Trello.
-Then, on the Trello side, I can set up a similar filter for Trello labels.
+Then, on the Trello side, I can set up a similar rule for Trello labels.
 This means that if our freelancer wants to create any cards on her end to keep track of personal work, she can do so without those cards getting synced to Asana.

 One of the most important things an integration like this needs to do, from a design workflow perspective, is create visibility on feedback.
 Designers are getting constant feedback, often from multiple sources.
 It can come from other people on the team or across the company.
 This feedback can come through multiple channels, like email, chat, or formal meetings.
 Getting all that feedback together and distilling it into changes we can act on can be a challenge.